dkwgit/IntroToDevopsInAWS/README.md

 ### How to clean up

 This should really be done in scripts!!
-Delete the CloudFormation template via script.
+Delete the CloudFormation stack from CF service via script.
 What aws cli command is this?
 Delete extraneous S3 buckets via script.
-What command?
+What CLI commands?

 ## Notes